YAlmonkari/RaspberryPiSteamingAndPictures/README.md

 Here is the optional setup (without the HQ Camera module) for recording with sound but in my expierience the video got bit choppy sometimes and the sound would disappear or go out of sync.<br>
 Probably I need some help with it.<br>
 Here is a <a href=https://youtu.be/ZF2mWPosFeI>video</a> recorded with that setup.
+<h1>Phyton files</h1>
+camera.py - previews for 5s. and takes a picture.